pods-framework/pods/readme.txt

 === Pods CMS ===
 Contributors: logikal16, sc0ttkclark
 Donate link: http://podscms.org
-Tags: pods, cms, table, database, relational database, custom, data, framework, drupal, cck, joomla Requires at least: 2.8
+Tags: pods, cms, cck, custom post types, content types, relationships, database, framework, drupal Requires at least: 2.8
 Tested up to: 3.0
 Stable tag: trunk

-Pods is a full-featured yet lightweight CMS framework for WordPress.
+Pods is a CMS framework for managing your own content types.

 == Description ==

-Pods is a CMS framework for WordPress.
+Pods is a CMS framework for managing your own content types.
-It sits on top of WordPress, allowing you to add and display your own content types.

-**Relate content to other content.**

-When creating a new content type, you can add relationship, or PICK, columns.
-This column will build a dropdown containing items from the related table, allowing you to select one or more.
-In other words, you can relate an item from one pod to items in another pod, or even relate to WordPress items (users, pages, posts).

-**Show your new content with style.**
+**Create your own content types.**

+A pod, or content type, is a named group of input fields.
+The Pods plugin lets you create your own content types.
+Instead of with custom post types, each content type gets its own table.

+Create a variety of different input fields, including text, paragraph text, date, number, file upload, and relationship (called "pick") fields.
+Pick fields are extremely useful if you want to create relationships among your data.
+One example is if you want to relate an "event" item with one or more "speaker" items.

+**Easily display your content.**

+There are several ways to get Pods data to show up throughout your site:

-Pod Pages are similar to WP Pages, but they include PHP and wildcard URL support.
-For example, the Pod Page events/* will handle all URLs beginning with "events/", unless a more specific Pod Page is found.
+* Add Pod Pages from within the admin area.
+Pod Pages support PHP and Wildcard URLs.
+For example, the Pod Page "events/*" will be the default handler for all pages beginning with "events/".
+This allows you to have a single page to handle a myriad of different items.
-Templates are used within Pod Pages, and are meant for separating presentation from logic as much as possible.
-Magic tags are used within templates to dynamically pull in a column's value: {@column_name}

-**It's all in the box.**

-* Package Manager - import & export pieces of your site
-* Menu Editor - organize your pages to generate sitemaps, navigation menus, and breadcrumbs
-* Roles - lightweight permissions system
-* API - access and modify the data programatically
+* Add PHP code directly into your WP template files, or wherever else PHP is supported.
+* Use shortcode to display lists of Pod items within WP Pages or Posts.
+* The Pods API allows you to retrieve raw data from the database.

+**Migrate!**

+Pods includes a Package Manager, which allows you to import/export your database structure.
+You can select which features you want to "package up" and export it for easy migration.

 == Changelog ==

+= 1.8.9 - July 7, 2010 =
+* Changed: Minor UI changes
+* Changed: author_id now getting stored
+* Bugfix: Add / Edit javascript fix

 = 1.8.8 - May 23, 2010 =
 * Bugfix: bi-directional relationships